-I remember the denomination I grew up in teaching us that when we get to Heaven all of our sins and shortcomings would be revealed.
+I remember the denomination I grew up in teaching us that when we get to Heaven, all of our sins, imperfections, and shortcomings would be revealed.
 All creation would be able to watch and see as we are totally exposed.
 How embarrassing that would be for each one of us!
-But, there is no recorder recording our failures, shortcomings, or sins.
+But, there is no recorder recording our failures, imperfections, shortcomings, or sins.
 Neither is there a big screen in Heaven for everyone to sit and watch our failures, shortcomings, or sins.
 Why?
-Because our lifetime of failures, shortcomings, and sins has already been punished in the body of Jesus Christ, at The Cross of Calvary.
-God declared, “For I will be merciful to their unrighteousness, and their sins and their iniquities will remember no more” (Hebrews 8:12).
+Because our lifetime of failures, weaknesses, faults, shortcomings, and sins has already been punished in the body of Jesus Christ, at The Cross of Calvary.
+God declared, “For I will be merciful to their unrighteousness, and their sins and their iniquities will remember no more.”
+(Hebrews 8:12)

 Heroes of Faith

-Example, Abraham lied twice.
+For example, Abraham lied twice.
 He lied to a Pharaoh and then again to King Abimelech about his wife, Sarah being his sister.
 He lied to protect his own life.
-Moses killed an Egyptian who was beating a Hebrew, and then hid the body in the sand.
+Moses killed an Egyptian who was beating a Hebrew and then hid the body in the sand.
 David committed adultery with Bathsheba and then arranged for her husband to be killed in battle.
 However, these failures, shortcomings, and sins were not recorded in Hebrews 11, only their exploits done in faith.

 God's Children Today

-Father did not record the failures, shortcomings, or sins, of these heroes and He does not record the failures, shortcomings, or sins of us, His children either.
-Instead, He records our faith confessions, exploits, and deeds done in response to what His Son; Jesus Christ has done for us.
+Father did not record the failures, shortcomings, or sins of these heroes, and He does not record the failures, faults, imperfections, shortcomings, or sins of us, His children either.
+Instead, He records our faith confessions, exploits, and deeds done in response to what His Son, Jesus Christ, has done for us.
 Every time we sin, every time we waver in our faith, Father does not record it.
 However, He does record every time we believe in Him, every time we trust Him.
 Knowing and understanding this truth sets us free from sinning and frees us to love Him more.

 Does this freedom give us permission to sin or do anything we please?
 NO!
 "If we give up and turn our backs on all we’ve learned, all we’ve been given, all the truth we now know, we repudiate Christ’s sacrifice 27) and are left on our own to face the Judgment—and a mighty fierce judgment it will be!"
-(Hebrews 10:26 & 27 bolding mine The Message).
-Every person sins—not one of us is perfect, yet, “For I will be merciful to their unrighteousness, and their sins and their iniquities will remember no more” (Hebrews 8:12).
-It is the deliberately walking away from the truth of what Jesus has done for us, that makes null and void His Promise to us.
+(Hebrews 10:26 & 27 bolding mine The Message) Every person sins — not one of us is perfect, yet, “For I will be merciful to their unrighteousness, and their sins and their iniquities will remember no more.”
+(Hebrews 8:12) It is deliberately walking away from The Truth of what Jesus has done for us, that makes null and void His Promise to us.

 Father Is Pleased With You